 Quick Answer

-Shenzhen has 4 public hospitals with officially designated International Medical Departments for foreigners.
+Shenzhen has multiple public hospitals with International Medical Departments for foreigners, including 4 on the official Guangdong pilot list (2026–2027).
 They offer English-speaking staff, one-stop service, and direct billing with major international insurance providers.
 If you don't have Chinese medical insurance, this is the channel you should use.

 Many foreigners, Hong Kong/Macau/Taiwan residents, and overseas workers in Shenzhen, Guangdong, China face the same question: Can I go to a regular public hospital?
 Why do professionals recommend the International Medical Department?